joshuastevenson/joshuastevenson.github.io/WhatMakesACSDegree.md

 Class was not prepared for the exam format.
 I did not get credit.
 Deutsch macht Spass.
 Frag mich nicht etwa ubersetzen bitte.

+## Stuff I never took

+### CS/CEG
+Digital Circuit design.
+Doesn't really interest me.
+Required for CEG.

+### Math
+Calc 3, Differential Equations.
+Part of me is sad.
+Part of me is very, very glad.

+Credits required to get a math BS: 33

+### Other
+Would have been nice to do music and German things but eh.